Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/u596154002/domains/usbusinessreviews.com/public_html/wp-includes/load.php on line 2057

 The repercussions are also menacing the global economy, shaking financial markets and making life more perilous for everyone from Uzbek migrant workers to European consumers to hungry Yemeni families.

-Even before Putin’s troops invaded Ukraine, the global economy was straining under a range of burdens: Surging inflation.
+Even before Putin’s troops invaded Ukraine, the global was straining under a range of burdens: Surging inflation.
 Tangled supply chains.
 Tumbling stock prices.

-We are actually in uncharted territory,” said Clay Lowery, executive vice president at the Institute of International Finance, a trade group of global banks.
+We are actually in uncharted territory,” said Clay Lowery, executive vice president at the Institute of Finance, a trade group of global banks.
 We know there are consequences that we cannot predict.”

-For now at least, the damage to the overall global economy appears to be relatively slight, if only because Russia and Ukraine are not economic powerhouses.
+For now at least, the damage to the overall global appears to be relatively slight, if only because and are not economic powerhouses.
 Important as they are as exporters of energy, precious metals, wheat and other commodities, the two together account for less than 2 per cent of the world’s gross domestic product.

 Most major economies have only limited trade exposure to Russia: For the US, it’s 0.5 per cent of total trade.
 For China, around 2.4 per cent.